 You can't see Timberhawk from the front of the park as it's located at the very back, tucked into a patch of trees.
 Perhaps the best part of Timberhawk's location at Enchanted Village is that, even on clear, sunny, summer days, there's often not a lot of people at the park, meaning the lines for this ride are usually reasonable, if not non-existent.

-Above all, what makes Timberhawk a true thrill ride is its sheer size and length, making it unique compared to the rest of the rides at Wild Waves and Enchanted Village.
+Above all, what makes Timberhawk a true thrill ride is its sheer size and length, making it unique compared to the rest of the rides at Wild Waves Theme and Water Park.

 Measuring at 2,600 feet of track, the rollercoaster lasts long enough to make you feel like you’ve had an experience.
 The ride was so much fun, I had to ride it twice and could have gone back for more.
 The track is fast, relatively smooth (for a wooden coaster—expect some jostling as it’s part of the experience) and served up plenty of air time.